Home CountryAustralia Top 19 Tech Companies and Startups in Australia

-In Australia, the tech sector contributes hugely to the country’s Gross Domestic Product (GDP) to emerge as the country’s third-highest contributor ahead of banking, mining, construction, healthcare, and retail.
+In Australia, the tech sector contributes hugely to the country’s Gross Domestic Product (GDP) and emerges as the third-highest contributor, ahead of banking, mining, construction, healthcare, and retail.

-To sector comprises smart entrepreneurs who used small business ideas to grow their businesses and contribute to the sector.
+The sector comprises savvy entrepreneurs who use their small business ideas to grow their businesses and contribute to the industry.

 Canva